 - Reduced physical discomfort

 - More proportioned silhouette

-If you are ready to experience the benefits of mastopexy for yourself, contact Dr. Michaels’ North Bethesda, MD or Fairfax, VA office to schedule a private consultation.
+If you are ready to experience the benefits of mastopexy for yourself, contact Dr. Michaels’ Rockville, MD or Fairfax, VA office to schedule a private consultation.

 Those looking to undergo mastopexy are unsatisfied with the look and feel of their breasts.
 They may desire a fuller appearance and firmer feel.
 Women wanting to receive a breast lift should be in good health.
 This means they are non-smokers with no pre-existing health conditions that may impact their surgery or recovery period.